Enroll the child into the appropriate school or early intervention services within 5 days of receiving the Notice to Provider.

 For a complete description of each step, review 10 Basic Steps in Special Education.

 A student's foster parent, teacher or any other service provider can request an IEP evaluation.
 An IEP evaluation request must be in writing to the school district.
-This site has sample letters.
+Click here for a sample letter..

 After a request has been submitted, the district school has three options: